 Along the promenade, adjacent to the north of the clock tower, is a 34-foot history wall.
 The tile mural captures the history and community of Ontario.

 Located in the rose garden section of Ontario Town Square is a sculpture commonly called “Blue Man”.
 The internally lit blue Lucite sitting sculpture with metal bench and is in memory of Michael PonTell, an Ontario native, he was a writer and champion of young writers whose voices have not yet been heard.
 Created by Giorgio Tuscani, a gifted artist, created this memorial to celebrate the spirit of literature and art.

 In May 2013, the City of Ontario received a State Urban Greening Projects Grant (Proposition 84) in the amount $998,000 for the park.
 The Urban Greening Program provides funds to assist local jurisdictions in developing a master urban greening plan that will ultimately result in projects to help the State meet its environmental goals and the creation of healthy cities.

 The grant requires California native species and plant materials to be used.
-Sustainable elements are integrated into the site’s design, which includes drought tolerant and California native landscaping and permeable walking pathways.
-The landscape selections for the park include California native trees and shrubs
+Sustainable elements are integrated into the site’s design, which include drought tolerant and California native landscaping and permeable walking pathways.
+The landscape selections for the park include California native trees and shrubs.